 At school Craig Stephans asked someone what a John 3:16 sign meant.
 Although he grew up in the church, he didn’t read the Bible until his senior year of high school and was startled to read that you have to born again.
 He started a personal relationship with Jesus in college.
-Today, he pastors Church of the Redeemer in Elizabeth City, N.C., and provides discipleship training and Bible studies to the Albemarle Pregnancy Resource Center.
+He went on to pastor Church of the Redeemer in Elizabeth City, N.C., from 2010 to 2020 and provided discipleship training and Bible studies to the Albemarle Pregnancy Resource Center.
+In 2020, Craig began a new calling as Rector of Christ Church Anglican in Savannah, GA.

 “During the four years of college, God developed a calling for me to be involved in ministering to others,” Craig said.
 “It just took 15 years to discover the route.”